vickyd885/truemovies/README.md

 script using Pandas.
 Both scripts go into detail as to what I did, but it's not very complicated, essentially just manipulating the dataframes until it met the requirements.

-Finally, I exported it to Postgres and also saved it as a csv.
+Finally, I exported it to Postgres and also saved it as a csv (to be picked up by Elastic)

 As with any sort of messy data, there is clean up involved and as part of that, you have to decide what data to lose.
 This becomes relevant when merging the two datasets.
 The wikipedia dump has multiple